MikeHughesKent/cas/README.md

 It is built on CAS, a hardware abstraction layer for cameras.

-CAS-GUI is developed at [Mike Hughes' lab'](https://research.kent.ac.uk/applied-optics/hughes)
-in the [Applied Optics Group](https://research.kent.ac.uk/applied-optics/), School of Physics & Astronomy, University of Kent.
+CAS-GUI is developed at [Mike Hughes' lab](https://research.kent.ac.uk/applied-optics/hughes) in the [Applied Optics Group](https://research.kent.ac.uk/applied-optics/), School of Physics & Astronomy, University of Kent.
 We use CAS-GUI as the basis of several imaging systems, including endomicroscopes and holographic microscopes.
 Externals users are welcome to make use of this code for other purposes, but be aware that it is not currently documented or tested outside of our specific applications and may be difficult to make sense of.
+If you have an interested use case we can provide some limited support.

 ## Rough Guide